maryash/maryash.github.io/127/lab_10.md

 ### Finding Errors

 Finding, and fixing errors, in your programs is a very useful skill.
 Let's look at a program with lots of errors and work through how to identify the issues and fix them.
-If you cloned the repo above, you will have a copy of [errors.py](https://github.com/maryash/127/errors.py) on your computer (you can also download from the webpage).
+If you cloned the repo above, you will have a copy of [errors.py](errors.py) on your computer.
 When loaded into IDLE, it does not run:

     # errors.py is based on dateconvert2.py from Chapter 5 of the Zelle textbook
     #     Converts day month and year numbers into two date formats